 Based on my research, car wash attendants receive considerably less per hour than most hourly auto detailers do.
-So if you are considering a job at a car wash chain like Mister Car Wash, just know that while you won’t have to travel two different locations like a detailer would, you also make less money.
+So if you are considering a job at a car wash chain like Mister Car Wash, just know that while you won’t have to travel to two different locations like a detailer would, you also make less money.

 If you simply want to come into work wipe down a few cars and leave, I’d suggest working at the car wash attendant.
-However if you are considering starting your own business, or just really love auto detailing then working for a mobile detailer it’s probably the better route.
+However, if you are considering starting your own business, or just really love auto detailing then working for a mobile detailer it’s probably the better route.

 A basic auto detailing profitability equation for a beginner

 Depending on the source, the cost of a typical basic maintenance wash/wax package a mobile detailer can expect to charge a customer usually ranges anywhere from around $50 to $100 per job.

 Example: Over an 8-hour day, washing 3 vehicles based on my research is probably a good starting point for beginners.

 Assuming you work 5 days per week as a sole proprietor with no employees, the revenue equation is as follows: